 Recommended Uses - Smooth Grip-Loc tiles are truly built to be a multi-use durable floor tile.
 These tiles are most commonly used as shower tiles however they have also been used successfully as a flooring option in locker rooms, boats, laundry rooms, kennels, and workstations.
 They have also been successfully used as shelf liners for bars and workshops.

-Available For Order - Ships between Aug 9 - 12
+In Stock - Ships between Jun 9 - 13

 Smooth Grip-Loc tiles are easy to maintain.
 Cleaning of these flooring tiles typically includes: